 - If it looks to be connected properly but the problem remains, remove it from your computer and try it on another.

 - If the problem happens on the test computer, try a different power cord.

 If the error doesn’t appear on the test computer, make sure your power cord is correctly attached before continuing with the rest of the procedure.

 Solution 2: Clear your RAM.

 If you haven’t removed or cleared your RAM since you acquired your computer in the beginning, this may be the root of the issue.
 Switch off your computer and get rid of the sideboard by removing screws beneath your laptop to clean the RAM.
 Remove the RAM clamps from their places gently when they have been freed.
-With a neat material, clean any dirt from the RAM and install it in it again.
+With a neat material, clean any dirt from the RAM and install it again.
 Close your computer and start it again to see if the issue still exists.

-Solution 3: Check-in BIOS to see whether a Boot Drive is detected.
+Solution 3: Check in BIOS to see whether a Boot Drive is detected.

 - It’s possible that your computer’s BIOS doesn’t recognize your boot disc.
 Follow these steps to confirm this.

 - When your computer restarts or boots, hit the specified key after the post-screen prompt appears to enter the BIOS.